Point Hacks reader Shanti commented on a post on our Facebook page with this question:

 Terminology: Saver = saver; Advantage = standard

-You’ll want to aim to redeem a saver award unless you can’t take the risk of being on a waitlist and need the certainty of booking a standard award.
+You’ll want to aim to redeem a Saver award unless you can’t take the risk of being on a waitlist and need the certainty of booking an Advantage award.

 Read more: Singapore Airlines KrisFlyer guides

-Asia Miles has three levels of award pricing: standard awards (which are actually saver), and priority awards 1 & 2.
+Asia Miles has three levels of award pricing.

 Terminology: Saver = saver; Standard = standard